Logiqx/gpx-ideas/docs/gpsxml/additional.md

 - robertlipe+gmail.com on Mon Jan 04 10:54:01 2010 ([link](https://www.topografix.com/gpx_mailing_list.asp#82a839a51001041053u8541b76x8f36c0ed7e9329fe@mail.gmail.com))
   - "It's worth mentioning that during the process of formalizing KML for the OGC, there was a surprisingly large effort required to try to nail corner cases with relative paths and ssociated files.
 It's harder to do well than it sounds."
 - #me
-  - Combine this with GPZ usage as it could be really useful?
+  - Combining this with file compression ("gpz" files) could be rather useful